 Ben Tindal (2018 - Present)

-Ben joined the group following an Earth Sciences undergraduate degree at the University of Oxford, and investigates Cryogenian to Ediacaran glaciogenic sedimentary successions, primarily in Brazil and Newfoundland.
-He is co-supervised by Dr Neil Davies (Cambridge) and Dr Milene Figueiredo (Petrobras), and funded by a NERC C-CLEAR DTP / CASE+ studentship.
+Ben joined the group following an Earth Sciences undergraduate degree at the University of Oxford, and investigates Cryogenian to Ediacaran glaciogenic sedimentary successions, primarily in Newfoundland and the UK.
+He is co-supervised by Dr Neil Davies (Cambridge), and funded by a NERC C-CLEAR DTP / CASE+ studentship.